-• JINR, a more than 25-year-long-standing member of the ALICE, ATLAS and CMS Collaborations, is one of the major participants with great investments into these projects.
+JINR, a more than 25-year-long-standing member of the ALICE, ATLAS and CMS Collaborations at CERN LHC, is one of the major participants with great investments into these projects.
 The major discovery of both experiments was the observation of the Higgs boson production and its decay, and the Quark Gluon Plasma at very high temperatures.

-From 2023 till 2026, LHC will be upgraded to increase the luminosity by a factor of 5 to 7.5, reaching the record 3000 inverse femto-barn and 14 TeV beam center-of-mass energy by the end of its Run 5.
+From 2023 till 2026, LHC will be upgraded to a High Luminosity-LHC (HL-LHC) with an increase of the luminosity by a factor of 5 to 7.5, reaching the record 3000 inverse femtobarn and 14 TeV beam center-of-mass energy by the end of its Run 5.
 The integrated luminosity by 2038 will be 20 times larger than all currently accumulated statistics opening the room for further insights and discoveries.

-JINR plans to invest further in ATLAS about 4M USD for production of 32 quadruplets of NSW and upgrade of RPC of the Muon System, upgrade of electronics of LAr EM
+JINR plans to invest further in ATLAS, for production of 32 quadruplets of NSW and upgrade of RPC of the Muon System, upgrade of electronics of LAr EM Calorimeter, Tile Hadronic Calorimeter, TDAQ System and production of the HGTD.
+In CMS the investment will concern the upgrade of the endcap muon system, based on precision cathode strip chambers (CSCs), and the construction of the high granularity hadron calorimeters (HGCALs).

-Calorimeter, Tile Hadronic Calorimeter, TDAQ System and production of the HGTD.
 In total, JINR envisages to invest about 22-26M USD in ATLAS and CMS till 2037.

 - In the long-term period, after the High Luminosity-LHC upgrade, JINR is urged to play a leading role in physics analyses like precision measurements within the SM, searches for BSM physics, including Super-Symmetry and exotics, studies of the hadron structure. - The world-wide accelerator community explores different scenarios of pushing the energy and luminosity frontiers even further for the post HL-LHC era.
-The current considerations include proton, electron and proton-electron colliders with possible sites at CERN (CLIC, LHeC, FCC, HE-LHC), Japan (ILC) and China (CepC, SppC), exploring various new ideas of accelerator technologies.
+The current considerations include proton, electron and proton-electron colliders with possible sites at CERN (CLIC, LHeC, FCC, HE-LHC), Japan (ILC), USA (EIC) and China (CepC, SppC), exploring various new ideas of accelerator technologies.